 At this time AutoScript costs $15 per audio hour to use.
 When you upload your audio files, AutoScript will run a calculation on how long the audio is and provide you with the cost, upfront.
 You decide if you want to move forward with the transcribing or not.

 Is there a trial version of AutoScript?

-To get your feet wet, VoiceScript offers each new subscriber their first 3 hours of transcript for free as a trial version.
+To get your feet wet, VoiceScript offers each new subscriber their first three transcript files for free as a trial version.